awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Compliance ]

 Use [Compliance](systems-manager-compliance.md),a capability of AWS Systems Manager, to scan your fleet of managed instances for patch compliance and configuration inconsistencies\.
-You can collect and aggregate data from multiple Amazon Web Services accounts and AWS Regions, and then drill down into specific resources that aren’t compliant\.
+You can collect and aggregate data from multiple AWS accounts and AWS Regions, and then drill down into specific resources that aren’t compliant\.
 By default, Compliance displays compliance data about Patch Manager patching and State Manager associations\.
 You can also customize the service and create your own compliance types based on your IT or business requirements\.

 ------
 #### [ Fleet Manager ]